Hysterectomy | Tangohanga kōpū

 You will usually stay in hospital for 2–4 days and go home only after your bladder and bowels are working properly and any pain is managed.

-When you get home, it is easy to overdo things, so it is important to rest as much as possible.
+When you get home, it can be easy to overdo things, so it's important to rest as much as possible.
 Resting also decreases the chance of getting an infection in your wound.

-You should not drive for at least 24 hours after an anaesthetic.
-Some insurance companies will not allow you to drive for 4–6 weeks after an abdominal hysterectomy.
-Others may require your doctor to say you are okay to drive.
+You shouldn't drive for at least 24 hours after an anaesthetic.
+Some insurance companies won't let you drive for 4–6 weeks after an abdominal hysterectomy.
+Others may require your healthcare provider to say you are okay to drive.
 To drive safely you need to be able to sit in the car comfortably, make an emergency stop, wear your seatbelt and look over your shoulder to park.

 If you have stitches, these will usually stay in place for about a week.

 Avoid having sexual intercourse for about 4–6 weeks to allow the scar inside to heal properly.
-This is because you should not put anything in your vagina during this time.
-That includes a penis, fingers, sex toys, tampons and douches.
-If sex is still uncomfortable after a couple of months, talk to your doctor.
+It's also important not to put anything in your vagina during this time - including a penis, fingers, sex toys, tampons, or douches.
+If sex is still uncomfortable after a couple of months, talk to your healthcare provider.

 When you go home you will usually be given written instructions about who to call if you are worried.
 Most hospitals will have this information in different languages, so remember to ask if reading English is difficult for you.